The Latest 6 GHz Solution from Cambium Networks

 In addition, the system could be deployed in multi-sector mode, meaning that two to four component carriers can be configured and SMs within this sector can be assigned to any of these component carriers, effectively resulting in multiple sectors within the same physical location.
 Simultaneously, the 4×4 450v SM could be added anywhere within this sector to aggregate these component carriers into a single remote location, providing exceptionally high throughput where required, over 1.2 Gbps at the highest modulation.
 The figures below show these deployment strategies:

 In conclusion, Cambium Networks’ PMP 450v represents a significant advancement in fixed wireless broadband technology, particularly for the 6 GHz spectrum.
-If you are interested in learning more about the PMP 450v platform, I hope you will tune in for our webinar on Tuesday, July 9, at 10:00 am CDT / 3:00 pm UTC.
-I look forward to seeing you online.
+If you are interested in learning more about the PMP 450v platform, view the webinar replay.

 Published July 2, 2024